MicrosoftDocs/win32/desktop-src/DirectShow/dbgbreak.md

 ---
-Description: 'Displays a message box with the specified string, the name of the source file, and the line number.
+Description: Displays a message box with the specified string, the name of the source file, and the line number.
 The user can ignore the message, enter the debugger, or quit the application.
-Ignored in retail builds.' ms.assetid: 'ac4da7da-f9d0-44ae-9ad1-9a5908b288fb'
+Ignored in retail builds. ms.assetid: ac4da7da-f9d0-44ae-9ad1-9a5908b288fb
 title: DbgBreak macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DbgBreak macro